AdobeDocs/experience-manager-cloud-service.de-DE/help/assets/asset-selector.md

 ### Application Integration

 Asset Selector is flexible and can be integrated within your existing [!DNL Adobe Experience Manager] as a [!DNL Cloud Service] application.
 It is accessible and localized to add, search, and select assets in your application.
 With Asset Selector you can:
 *   **Configure** You can configure the files/folders that you want to show at the upfront.
 The assets that are chosen to view can be of any supported formats, for example, JPEG.
-It allows you to control the display of various text or symbols as per your choice.
+It lets you control the display of various text or symbols as per your choice.
 *   **Perfect fit** Asset selector easily fits in your existing [!DNL Adobe Experience Manager] as a [!DNL Cloud Service] application and choose the way you want to view.
 The mode of view can be inline, rail, or modal view.
 *   **Accessible** With Asset Selector, you can reach the desired asset in an easy manner.
 *   **Localize** Assets can be availed for the various locales available as per Adobe's localization standards.